JLA Supports Gas Safety Week

-JLA is proud to support Gas Safety Week 2017, which is taking place from the 18th to the 24th of September.
-Now in its seventh year, Gas Safety Week is designed to raise awareness about the hazards associated with unsafe gas-burning equipment and illegal gas work.
+JLA is proud to support Gas Safety Week - designed to raise awareness about the hazards associated with unsafe gas-burning equipment and illegal gas work.

 Simply put, any gas-burning machine used in a business – from condensing boilers to tumble dryers to commercial ovens – needs to be properly maintained and also checked by a Gas Safe-registered professional.
 Failing to do so can invalidate insurance policies and violates the Gas Safety (Installation and Use) Regulations 1998, as well as the Regulatory Reform (Fire Safety) Order 2005.